Baking soda can be found in almost any home. But some people may not realize that its uses are seemingly never-ending — and some are even remarkable.

 You can use baking powder to get the stink out of many things.
 For instance:

 - Rehab a pet bed.
 Over time, Fluffy’s or Fido’s bed cushion will get a little sniffy.
-Use soda to absorb smell, then vacuum.
+Use baking soda to absorb the smell, then vacuum.

 - Wash your hands.
 Cleaning fish or chopping onions?
 Take the smell off your fingers by washing them with baking soda and water.

 - Deodorize the carpet.
 If the wall-to-wall carpeting smells bad, sprinkle it with baking soda, wait 15 minutes and then vacuum up the powder.
 The smell will come with it.

 - De-stink shoes.
 Sprinkle a little baking soda into smelly shoes.
 Hey, if it’ll freshen your fridge, it’ll also do wonders for your footwear.

 - Freshen the mattress.
 Every so often, apply a thin layer of baking soda atop the mattress.
 In a few hours, vacuum it up.

 - De-funkify the trash can.
 Put a layer of baking soda in the bottom of the receptacle.

 You can also use baking soda to up your game when cooking: